fhiso/legacy-format/data-model.md

 {.note} This tag was introduced in GEDCOM 5.5.1.

-A romanized variation of a superior text string.
+Roman: a romanized variation of a superior text string.

 The method used to romanize the name is indicated by the subordinate `TYPE`; for example if romaji was used to provide a reading of a name written in kanji, then the `TYPE` subordinate to the `ROMN` tag would indicate `romaji`.